Web Software Security Learn

 ★ 100 points — answer the concept quiz

 Cross-Site Scripting (XSS) occurs when a web application includes user-supplied data in its HTML output without proper encoding.
-A browser trusts all content from a server — so if an attacker's JavaScript reaches the page, it executes in the victim's browser context, bypassing the Same Origin Policy.
+Browsers trust all content from a server — injected JavaScript executes in the victim's context.

-Reflected XSS: The script is in the URL/request — it "bounces" off the server into the response.
-The attacker tricks a victim into clicking a crafted link.
+Reflected XSS: The script is in the URL — it bounces off the server into the response.

-Stored XSS: The script is saved to the server's database.
-Every future visitor who loads the page executes the script — far more dangerous.
+Stored XSS: The script is saved to the database — every future visitor executes it.
+Far more dangerous.

 1